sparkflows/sparkflows-docs/docs/installation/configuration/https/configuring-https-fire-server.rst

     keytool -import -trustcacerts -alias <Name of Cert> -file <Absolute Path to .crt File> -keystore <Absolute Path to Desired Keystore> -storepass <KEYSTORE_PASSWORD>

-Install certificate on EMR Cluster
+Install Certificate on EMR Cluster
 --------------------------------------------

 When using EMR cluster to run the Spark jobs, the certificate needs to be imported in the Java keystore, in order to track the status of the Spark jobs.
 Follow the steps below to import certificate on cluster creation:

 * Create a **bootstrap** script with the following content::